 5 Batsford Arboretum, Cotswolds

-Gloucestershire’s second arboretum is ablaze with colour at this time of year, with centre stage taken by the maples and cherries in every hue from flame reds to salmon pinks and sunshine yellows and the liquidambars with their multi-coloured leaves from deep purple to pale gold.
+Gloucestershire’s second arboretum is ablaze with autumn colour, with centre stage taken by the maples and cherries in every hue from flame reds to salmon pinks and sunshine yellows and the liquidambars with their multi-coloured leaves from deep purple to pale gold.
 Lose yourself in 56 acres of wild garden on a series of good footpaths and explore hidden glades, paths and streams.

 Explore Batsford Arboretum.